Docs

 $ replicadb --source-connect jdbc:mysql://database.example.com/employees \

---source-username boss --source-password myEmployeePassword
+--source-user boss --source-password myEmployeePassword

 3.3 Selecting the Data to Replicate

 By default, all columns within a table are selected for replication.
-You can select a subset of columns and control their ordering by using the --source-columns
+You can select a subset of columns and control their ordering by using the --source-columns argument.
+This should include a comma-delimited list of columns to replicate.
+For example: --source-columns "name,employee_id,jobtitle".

 3.4 Free-form Query Replications